wp-plugins/site-creation-wizard/readme.txt

 * This is the first version.

 == Upgrade Notice ==

+= 2.2 =

+* Makes plugin compatible with version 3.1.
+The plugin's administration page is now on the Network Admin page under Settings.

 = 2.1.1 =
 Fixes problem with redirection to Signup Page (wp-signup.php).
 This problem seems to only be found in sites installed in sub-directories.